whitecr0wz/whitecr0wz.github.io/_posts/posts/2020-03-26-Easy-RM-to-MP3-Converter.md

 ![](/assets/img/Findings2/18.png)

 As seen, the byte 09 is taken as a bad character.
-Normally, 09 is not a bad character, on the other hand, 0a is normally a terrible character, as it means "line feed", used for CRLF combination.
+Normally, 09 is not a bad character, on the other hand, 0a, which is the following byte to 09, is normally a terrible character as it means "line feed", used for CRLF combination.
 It is probable that 09 is being detected for such reason.

-If the process is yet repeated, 0a is found as a bad character:
+If the process is yet repeated, 0a is taken as a bad character:

 ![](/assets/img/Findings2/19.png)